MichaelWalker-git/EventPlanning_NodeGraphQL/README.md

 ### Description
-Please implement a Node.JS server with a GraphQL based API that has the abilities to
+Please implement a Node.JS server with a GraphQL based API that has the abilities to Create, Read, Update, & Delete Locations & Events.
+We would also like to be able to query and find all the locations & events belonging to an organization, as well as the reverse: being able to query a location(s) / event(s) and having the ability to find the organization it belongs to.
+No front end is required here.

+This is what the schema of the (persistent) database should look like:

+## Assumptions:
+One - Many Relations:
+- One Org : Many Events
+- One Org : Many Locations

+## Queries
 - Create Locations
 - Read Locations
 - Update Locations